basho/basho_docs/source/languages/en/riakts/developing/erlangapi.md

 delete(Pid::pid(), Table::[table_name()](#type-table_name), Key::[[ts_value()](#type-ts_value)], Options::[proplists:proplist()](proplists.html#type-proplist)) -> ok | {error, Reason::term()}
 ```

-Delete a record, if there is one, having the fields constituting the primary key in the Table equal to the composite Key (given as a list), using client Pid.
-Options is a proplist which can include values for 'vclock' and 'timeout'.
-Unless vclock is supplied, a get (@see get/4) is called in order to obtain one.
+Delete a record by primary key.
+Specify the primary key by using a list of terms that match the primary key values.
+The order of the terms must match the order of the values in the primary key. `Options` is a proplist which can include values for 'vclock' and 'timeout'.
+Unless 'vclock' is supplied (see `get/4` below), a GET is called in order to obtain one.

 ####`get/4`